babelouest/ulfius/API.md

  * map_post_body:             map containing the post body variables (if available)
  * binary_body:               pointer to raw body
  * binary_body_length:        length of raw body
+ * callback_position          position of the current callback function in the callback list, starts at 0
  * client_cert:               x509 certificate of the client if the instance uses client certificate authentication and the client is authenticated
  *                            available only if websocket support is enabled
  * client_cert_file:          path to client certificate file for sending http requests with certificate authentication